jaredly/geometricart/Roadmap.md

+# New Idea for the website

+Presenting a Pattern:
+- you see a carousel of pretty versions of the pattern
+- you see the fundamental polygon, extrapolated 1x
+  - as well as hidden fundamental polygons
+- you see the polygon decomposition
+- you see related patterns
+  - by shared polygons, and shared lines / points of the fundamental polygon
+- you see a button to "Customize & Download SVG"
+- you see a button to "View interactive construction tutorial"
+  - "Inspect pattern" - maybe is just a subfeature of the construction tutorial

+## Customize & Download SVG

+you can have multiple layers

+You can change a layer between (lines) and (shapes)

+You can modify the (thickness) / (inset)

+It can be based on the main fundamental polygon, or hidden ones

+You can multiselect, and move some onto different layers

+You can modify the colors of stuff

+- there's a "Generated" layer, and an "Enumerated" layer.
+  - you start out with a generated layer, which can be flipped between stuff
+  - but as soon as you want to modify an individual shape, it becomes an "enumerated layer" and you have to deal with things individually. it's like "text to path" in inkscape

+##

+Functionality I need to come up with:

+- from the fundamental polygon, produce [path]s of the [shape]s
+- "                           , produce contiguous lines

 # hmmmm maybe using react-router will be a useful route to go?
 # hmmmm. prerender, and ssr:false
 # yeah that looks like it would work.